Shooting of Abby Zwerner: Legal proceedings

 In June 2023, federal prosecutors from the US Attorney's office for the Eastern District of Virginia charged Taylor in federal court with making a false statement while buying a gun and unlawful usage of Schedule I drug (marijuana) while in possession of a handgun.
 Taylor's lawyer said that Taylor would plead guilty and that the charges were part of an agreed procedure which eliminated the need for the government to take the case to a grand jury.
 On June 5, Taylor pleaded guilty to the federal charges of illegally obtaining and possessing a firearm, and making a false statement during the purchase of a firearm.
 As part of the plea agreement, federal prosecutors asked the court for a sentence of 18 months to 24 months in prison instead of the maximum 25 years in prison.
 Taylor was released on bond pending sentencing on the condition that she refrain from unlawful drug use and possession.
 Her sentencing was scheduled for October 18.
 In September, federal prosecutors asked the court to revoke the bond after she allegedly failed multiple drug tests.
 On November 15, Taylor was sentenced to 21 months in prison.
 On December 15, Taylor was sentenced to 2 years in state prison for the felony child neglect charges.
-Her current release date is set for May 13, 2026.
+Her release date was set for May 13, 2026.

 In April 2024, a grand jury charged the school's former assistant principal, Ebony Parker, with eight counts of felony child neglect.
 It was reported that Parker was told of the threat, but took no action to respond, according to the report from the grand jury.
 A trial was set to begin in February 2025, but was delayed in April 2025, to a then unknown date.
-The Washington Post later reported that the trial was set to begin in mid-November 2025.
+The Washington Post later reported that the trial was set to begin in mid-November 2025, though it was then further delayed to May 2026.

-On November 6th, 2025, a Virginia jury awarded $10 million to Zwerner in her civil lawsuit against former assistant principal Ebony Parker.
+On November 6, 2025, a Virginia jury awarded $10 million to Zwerner in her civil lawsuit against former assistant principal Ebony Parker.
 The judgment was based on Zwerner's accusation that Parker ignored repeated warnings from school staff members that the 6-year-old student who shot Zwerner had a gun in his backpack.
-Zwerner, who was shot in January 2023 and suffered serious injuries, had originally sought $40 million against the former administrator.
+Zwerner had originally sought $40 million against the former administrator.
+On May 21, 2026, the criminal case against Ebony Parker was officially dismissed citing lack of precedent, with Judge Rebecca Robinson saying the evidence did not amount to a crime under Virginia law.